 As the personal information collected on our platform comes from the executors, executors will have to ensure it is accurate.

-Executors are also responsible for informing ClearEstate of any significant change respecting the personal information relating to the succession over the course of the business relationship with ClearEstate.
+As a user of our platform, you are also responsible for updating your personal information, as required, or informing ClearEstate of any significant change respecting the personal information relating to the will, estate plan or succession over the course of the business relationship with ClearEstate.

 If information is inaccurate or out of date, to obtain rectification, please submit a written request to our Privacy Officer at Privacy@clearestate.com.
 If the information in question must be corrected, erased or completed, ClearEstate will do so without delay.
 If required, we will send the modified information to the third parties having access to the information in question.
 ClearEstate undertakes to answer any request for rectification within 30 days from the date of receipt of the written request unless circumstances authorize ClearEstate to extend the time to do so.
 In such a case, ClearEstate will notify you, within 30 days from the date of the request, of the new time period and the reasons for the extension.